MicrosoftDocs/dynamics-365-intelligent-order-management/topics/subscription-order.md

 - Better cash flow management

 ## Turn subscription order functionality on

+To get started management subscriptions, you must first turn the subscription order functionality on.

 To turn subscription order functionality on, follow these steps.